 , Europe's most powerful hot spring

-which produces 180 liters per second of water that is nearly boiling - 97° Celsius.
+which produces 180 litres per second of water that is nearly boiling - 97° Celsius.
 Hraunfossar

 is a series of waterfalls